informancer/c4sh_preorder/README.md

 c4sh_preorder
 =============

-This is a stub for the preorder repository.
-Actual code will be released shortly.
+This is the preorder software to be used with [c4sh](https://github.com/CCCO/c4sh).